 How to treat “your” missionary

-Because of you lives are being touched!
+Because of you, lives are being touched.

 Because you choose to pray for and financially support a missionary.
 Thank you!

 Being a missionary is something we feel led to do.
+The following may or may not be true for all missionaries, but I think this is true for most:

-We love being a missionary!
+We love being a missionary.

-It can be hard too!
+But, here’s the deal: it can be hard too!

 We jokingly say we’re “suffering for the lord” and secretly we feel we are sometimes.

-My point of this blog is here:
+The point of this blog is:

 Would you go the extra mile and share the extra love with “your” missionary?